SiLeBAT/epi-lab-resources/DevelopersGuide/NgRx-Actions.md

 ### CA - Command action (multiple sources, different targets)
 The CA action is the same as a MSA action besides there can be different effects for different sources.

 To use command actions the developer must implement a technique to store the source of a command.
 For the use case of sources behave differently after calling a command there is an already implemented command/response pattern.
-It is described in the corresponding NgRx-CommandAPI document.
+It is described in our corresponding NgRx-CommandAPI document.

 ![CA type chart](./images/NgRx-Actions-Type-CA.png)